Generalized Einstein Relations between Absorption and Emission Spectra in the Electric-Dipole Approximation: INTRODUCTION

 Equation (\ref{eq2b}) \textit{defines} the Einstein $A$-coefficient spectral density $a_{S \to R}^{\nu}$ for transitions from $S$ to $R$ through spontaneous emission of a photon with cyclic frequency $\nu$ in terms of the conditional transition probability per unit time ${ }^{a}\Gamma_{S\to R}$.
 Equation (\ref{eq2a}) \textit{defines} the Einstein $B$-coefficient spectrum for stimulated transitions from $S$ to $R$, which may occur through absorption of a photon [$b_{S \to R}(\nu)$ term] or through stimulated emission of a photon [$b_{S \to R}(-\nu)$ term] in terms of the conditional transition probability per unit time ${ }^{b}\Gamma_{S\to R}$ and the positive-frequency spectral density of classical electromagnetic energy per unit volume $u_{+}^{\nu } (\nu )$.
 This spectral density of radiation is defined so that

-is the total classical energy of the radiation per unit volume for cyclic frequencies with absolute value between $\nu_{1} $ and $\nu_{2}$.
+is the total classical energy of the radiation per unit volume for cyclic frequencies with absolute value between positive frequencies $\nu_{1} $ and $\nu_{2}$.
 In a dielectric, the classical electromagnetic energy is the difference between the internal energy with and without the radiation field and thus includes the field-induced kinetic and potential energy of oscillating charge carriers.
-This classical electromagnetic energy is the sum of photon energies and excludes the divergent quantum zero-point energy of $(1/2)h\nu$ per mode (the Planck constant has dim$[h]=energy \cdot time/cycles$); ``electromagnetic energy'' will always refer to its classical value in this paper.
+This classical electromagnetic energy is the sum of photon energies and excludes the divergent quantum zero-point energy of $(1/2)h\nu$ per mode; ``electromagnetic energy'' will always refer to its classical value in this paper.

 In a transition from $S$ to $R$, absorption subtracts one photon from a stimulating mode that has one or more photons beforehand; stimulated emission adds one photon to a stimulating mode that has one or more photons beforehand; and spontaneous emission occurs in all directions independently of whether photons are present beforehand.
 In Einstein-coefficient spectra, a positive \textit{vs.} negative frequency indicates absorption \textit{vs.} emission, which are distinguished by the photon number decreasing \textit{vs.} increasing by one, respectively, and not by the molecular direction of the transition ($S \to R$ \textit{vs.} $R \to S$).
 The total conditional transition probability per unit time for a single-photon transition from $S$ to $R$ is